 Car The Adelaide Showground is bounded by Goodwood Road, Greenhill Road and Anzac Highway and is easily accessible from all three arterial roads.
-Off-street, ticketed parking on the showgrounds can be accessed via the Leader Street gate or the Rose Terrace gate.
+Off-street, ticketed parking using Automated Parking technology can be accessed on the showgrounds via the Leader Street gate or the Rose Terrace gate.

 People on foot can enter the showgrounds via the Kidman gate on Rose Terrace or the Ridley gate on Goodwood Road.